Rdx-coder/movie-app/readme.md

   poster VARCHAR(255) NOT NULL
 );

-run on terminal this command
+## run on terminal using this command

 node app.js